Ryan-Westfall/Video-Thumbnail-Automator/README.md

 Within this file, call the function ```createOgImage``` and type in the desired arguments.

-A sample ```createOgImage``` function call is provided at the bottom of the file to be moddifed or referenced.
+A sample ```createOgImage``` function call is provided at the bottom of the file to be modified or referenced.